code4it-dev/c4it-hugo/content/architecture-note/008-rate-limiting-algorithms/index.md

 The **Token bucket algorithm** is similar to the leaky bucket algorithm, but instead of filling slots with requests, it consumes _tokens_ from a bucket.

-You can assign each operation a different number of required tokens; for instance, you can define that heavier operations require 5 tokens to be executed, while other operations require 2 tokens.
+Each client has an allocated number of tokens it can consume.
+It can use them all in a burst, or use them at a regular pace.

 The bucket now has a minimum (zero) and a maximum number of tokens available.
-When a request arrives, it removes the related number of tokens from the bucket.
+When a request arrives, the system removes the related number of tokens from the bucket.

 At the same time, **tokens are added at a constant rate**.
-For example, in a bucket with at most 100 tokens, you can add 5 tokens every 10 seconds.
-Once you've reached the limit, **you drop the tokens (and not the requests)**.
+For example, in a bucket with at most 100 tokens, the system can add 5 tokens every 10 seconds.
+Once the bucket has reached the limit, **the system drops the exceeding tokens (and not the requests)**.

 One of the differences with Leaky Bucket is that Token Bucket allows bursts of requests, while Leaky Bucket only supports requests to be processed at a constant rate.